 4. Who is most at risk of Legionnaires' disease?

-People are more likely to develop Legionnaires' disease if they are older than 65, smoke, or have lung disease or a weakened immune system, according to the National Institutes of Health.
+Most healthy people do not get sick after being exposed to the Legionella bacteria.
+People are more likely to develop Legionnaires' disease if they are 50 or older, smoke or used to smoke, or have a chronic lung disease or a weakened immune system, according to the National Institutes of Health.

 5. How is Legionnaires' disease treated?